Jump to section

 Coaching is effective because it is personalized to the individual.

-We all have traits and qualities that make different people respond to the same stressor in different ways, and we come from different circumstances and work contexts.
+We all have traits and qualities that make us respond to stress in different ways.
+We all come from different circumstances and work contexts.

-Coaches are able to meet employees where they are — to better understand the whole person and help them develop skills in the context of their unique work situations.
+Coaches are able to meet employees where they are.
+They are better able to understand the whole person and help them develop skills in the context of their unique work situations.

-Coaches also provide the support that is needed when doing the hard work of making changes.
+Coaches also provide the needed support when doing the hard work of making changes.